detekt/detekt/README.md

   Options:
     --baseline, -b
       Treats current analysis findings as a smell baseline for further detekt runs.
-If a baseline xml file exists, only new code smells not in the baseline are printed in the console.
+If a baseline xml file is passed in, only new code smells not in the baseline are printed in the console.
-      Default: false
     --config, -c
       Path to the config file (path/to/config.yml).
     --config-resource, -cr